Group actions with commensurated subsets, wallings and cubings: Cardinal definite function on abelian groups and applications

 \begin{prop} Let $G$ be a compactly generated locally compact abelian group.
 Let $Z$ be a normal infinite cyclic discrete subgroup.
 Then either $(G,Z)$ has relative Property FW, or $Z$ is a topological direct factor in some open normal subgroup of finite index of $G$ containing $Z$. \end{prop} \begin{proof} Assume that $(G,Z)$ does not have relative Property FW.
 Let $H_1$ be the centralizer of $Z$ in $G$, which is open of index at most 2.
 Let $X$ be a continuous discrete $G$-set and $M$ a commensurated subset with open stabilizer such that $\ell_M$ is unbounded on $Z$.
 Decompose $X$ into $Z$-orbits as $\bigcup_{i\in I}X_i$.
 Note that $G$ permutes the $Z$-orbits and thus naturally acts on $I$; since the stabilizer of $X_i$ contains the stabilizer of any $x\in X_i$, this action is continuous.
 Let $J$ be the set of $i$ such that $M_i=X_i\cap M$ is infinite and coinfinite in $X_i$.
 Then $X_J=\bigcup_{i\in J}X_i$ is $G$-invariant.
 Define $K=I\smallsetminus J$, $M_J=M\cap X_J$, $M_K=M\smallsetminus X_J$.
 Then $\ell_M=\ell_{M_J}+\ell_{M_K}$.
-Since $Z$ is compactly generated, it follows from Proposition \ref{cgco2} that $M_K$ is transfixed by $A$, so $\ell_{M_K}$ is bounded on $A$.
-Thus $\ell_{M_J}$ is proper on $A$.
+Since $Z$ is compactly generated, it follows from Proposition \ref{cgco2} that $M_K$ is transfixed by $Z$, so $\ell_{M_K}$ is bounded on $Z$.
+Thus $\ell_{M_J}$ is unbounded on $Z$ and in particular $J\neq\emptyset$.
 Again by Proposition \ref{cgco2}, $J$ is finite.
 So some open subgroup of finite index $H_2$ of $G$ fixes $J$ pointwise.
 Define $H=H_1\cap H_2$.

-Since $\ell_M$ is unbounded on $Z$, the set $J$ is nonempty; let us pick $j\in J$.
+Let us pick $j\in J$.
 Then $Z$ acts on $X_j$ with a single infinite orbit; therefore if $L$ is the pointwise stabilizer of $X_j$ in $H$, we have $H=Z\times L$ as an abstract group; thus the continuous homomorphism $Z\times L\to H$ is bijective; since $Z\times L$ is $\sigma$-compact, it is a topological group isomorphism. \end{proof}